iitis/CumulantsFeatures.jl/README.md

 ```

 Here `f` is optimization function, `["hosvd", "norm", "mev"]` are supported.
 The "hosvd" uses the Higher Order Singular Value decomposition approximation of the higher order cumulant's tensor to extract information.
+While using "hosvd" we have the following family of methods.
+For `N=3` the Joind Skewness Band Selection (JSBS) - see X. Geng, K. Sun, L. Ji, H. Tang & Y. Zhao 'Joint Skewness and Its Application in Unsupervised Band Selection for Small Target Detection Sci Rep. 2015; 5: 9915 https://www.nature.com/articles/srep09915.
+For `N = 4` the Joint Kurtosis Features Selection (JKFS).
+For `N = 5` the Joint Hyper Kurtosis Features Selection (JHKFS).
+For comparison of those methods see also P. Głomb, K. Domino, M. Romaszewski, M. Cholewa `Band selection with Higher Order Multivariate Cumulants for small target detection in hyperspectral images`, [arXiv:1808.03513] https://arxiv.org/abs/1808.03513.
 The "norm" uses the norm of the higher order cumulant's tensor cumulant's tensor.
 The "mev" takes only second order correlations.

 ```julia